Valerie Spencer

-In June 2016, Valerie graduates from the police academy and Curtis throws a surprise for Val and her fellow graduates.

 Development

-Scream queen Dee Wallace best known for her appearance in the 1982 Steven Spielberg film E.T. the Extra-Terrestrial portrayed Valerie's late mother Pat Spencer whom Valerie spends most of her life caring for because of her illness.
+Scream queen Dee Wallace, best known for her appearance in the 1982 Steven Spielberg film E.T. the Extra-Terrestrial, portrayed Valerie's late mother Pat Spencer whom Valerie spends most of her life caring for because of her illness.

 Casting and creation

 "That's my favorite part of being Valerie, that Spencer is at the end of her name.
 I'm so honored to be a part of a legacy family.
 It's incredibly humbling."

 — Sarpy on Valerie being a Spencer.